tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 Tempering is the reason why when your chocolate bar melts and you try to fix it through freezing, the bar melts in your hand and doesn't taste right.
 The heat melted all of the crystals, and when the chocolate reformed sub ideal crystals reformed with the beta crystals.

-There's actually a couple of different ways to temper chocolate, but they all follow the same pattern of heating chocolate around 45&deg;C (melt **all** crystals in the chocolate), letting the chocolate cool to 31&deg;C (three of the other crystals forms will melt at this temperature - promoting beta crystal formation), and maintaining that temperature to mold into whatever shape you want.
+There's actually a couple of different ways to temper chocolate, but they all follow the same pattern of: heating chocolate around 45&deg;C (melting **all** crystals in the chocolate), letting the chocolate cool to 31&deg;C (three of the other crystals forms will melt at this temperature - promoting beta crystal formation), and maintaining that temperature to pour the chocolate into whatever shape you want.

 ![tempered chocolate curve](https://cdn11.bigcommerce.com/s-ham8sjk/product_images/uploaded_images/tempering-dark-chocolate.jpg){: .center-image }
 <center> <font size="2"> <i>
 An example of the temperatures shifts when tempering chocolate.
-If the linked image link fails, google "chocolate tempering curve" to get what I'm talking about
+If the linked image link fails, google "chocolate tempering curve" to get an idea of the process
 </i> </font> </center>
 <br>